 Discipleship Ministries has published a series of books to help churches re-tradition class leaders and classes for today.

-The Rev. Steven Manskar is Director of Wesleyan Leadership with Discipleship Ministries of The United Methodist Church, and the author of Disciples Making Disciples: A Guide for Covenant Discipleship Groups and Class Leaders.
+The Rev. Steven Manskar, who served as Director of Wesleyan Leadership with Discipleship Ministries of The United Methodist Church, is the author of Disciples Making Disciples: A Guide for Covenant Discipleship Groups and Class Leaders.
 In a 2016 episode of UMC.org’s podcast Get Your Spirit in Shape, Manskar described Covenant Discipleship Groups as “a way for anyone who’s ready to be accountable for their discipleship, to meet once a week for one hour to give an account of how they’ve lived as a disciple of Jesus Christ.”

 During initial meetings, the group of six or seven adults writes a covenant shaped by The General Rule of Discipleship.
 Group members agree to clauses that describe specific practices in each of the four areas of justice, compassion, worship, and devotion.
 These serve as a means of living out the General Rule in their everyday lives (see part 2 of this story).